Server Agents

 - Open Context Menu > Audit

-- Review all operations performed on the Process
+- Review all operations performed on the Agent

 Embedding Process Monitor

-The Embed option allows monitoring process execution from external applications.
+The Embed option allows monitoring Agent execution from external applications.

 Steps: